d2l-ai/d2l-en/chapter_attention-mechanisms/bahdanau-attention.md

 based on the generated tokens and the context variable.
 However,
-even though not all the input (source) tokens are useful for decoding every token, the *same* context variable that encodes the entire input sequence is used at each decoding step.
+even though not all the input (source) tokens are useful for decoding a certain token, the *same* context variable that encodes the entire input sequence is still used at each decoding step.

 In a separate but related